Put your defence under pressure with this defensive drill

 - Sliding tackles are not allowed.

-- Only one of the attacking players can drop back to their own half to provide a passing option.
+- Only one of the attacking players can drop back to their defending half to provide a passing option.

-- Attacking players can only score from the attacking half.
+- Attacking players can only score from their attacking half.

 - Defending players can score from anywhere.

 This drill emulates putting your defence under pressure, but it also helps strikers to practice dribbling and moving in attacking triangles.

 - Unlimited touches in the first half allow the attacker to practice his dribbling skills and the defender to improve his 1vs1 defensive skills.

 - Not allowing sliding tackles forces defenders to be patient and keep their position.